vladibo13/users-flights-api/Readme.md

     3. saveFlights – POST
         a. adding multiple flights objects (or 1 inside array)
         b. validate with Joi the relevant schema [{flight},{flight}…..]

+## last lesson we focused on JWT authentication

+- implementation for

+- sign  token in login

+- verify as middlware in flights api data

+- Homework are optional for this class

+- implement  end2end  authentication with nodejs and jwt

+- login will sign a token and response to the client

+- client should accespt the token and perform immediately a request to get flights array of data

+- the verification should stay on the middleware

+- make sure all the operations mentioned above are executed FROM react client